MEd, LPC Adolescent and Adult Therapist

 Professional Background

-• HeartMath® Clinical Certification for Stress, Anxiety and Self-Regulation (Biofeedback)
+- HeartMath® Certified Practitioner for Stress, Anxiety and Self-Regulation (Biofeedback)

 More About Abby

 Abby lives with her spouse and five spoiled rescues.
-In her downtime, you’ll find her researching her niche interests, listening to one of her perfectly curated playlists, connecting with nature and animals, creating in the kitchen, and rooting for her favorite college football team.
-The family hopes to one day start an animal rescue and sanctuary, to provide a space for healing humans and healing animals to connect.
+In her free time, you’ll find her reflecting on philosophical questions, exploring niche interests, listening to one of her perfectly curated playlists, connecting with nature and animals, and cheering on her favorite college football team year-round.
+The family hopes to one day start an animal rescue and sanctuary, creating a space where healing humans and healing animals can connect.

 Modalities